twse/random-stuff/FontCreator Data Files and Registry Keys.md

-﻿FontCreator is a shareware font editor which supports TrueType (TTF), TrueType Collection (TTC), OpenType (OTF), and Web Open Font Format (WOFF).
+﻿FontCreator is a shareware font editor which supports TrueType (TTF), TrueType Collection (TTC), OpenType (OTF), and Web Open Font Format (WOFF, WOFF2).
 Developed by [High-Logic](https://www.high-logic.com/) since 1997.

 ## Notes
 * The cursor will remain **Busy** if the user is doing other stuff while saving fonts in the background.
 * Exiting when saving fonts may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program shows a critical error saying "access violation" when exiting while during some operations – the font(s) may be invalid.
-* Glyphs stored in the clipboard (version 1.0 until 6.0) use "**Glyph Contours**" for contours and "**Glyph Data**" for glyphs.
+* Glyphs in the clipboard (version 1.0 until 6.0) use "**Glyph Contours**" for contours and "**Glyph Data**" for glyphs.
 Version 7.0 & above stores the PostScript glyph name(s) as text (glyphs) or **Font Data** (contours).
 * **Edit: Delete** is not dimmed on startup or when closing other dialogs in old versions.
 * **Complete Composites** (when generated from `CompositeData.xml`, not auto or anchor based) times out two seconds when used the first time in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program shows a critical error when using **Complete Composites** for some glyphs assigned by [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) in the Private Use Area (old versions only).
-* Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs mapped to Windows Unicode Basic Multilingual Plane codepoints to the preview window.
+* Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only supports characters mapped to the Basic Multilingual Plane in Windows Unicode when adding to the preview window.
 * Version 5.6 (2007-07-19) uses a non-standard layout for all resources.
 * In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) which has the same codepoint (219).
-* Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the program's output encoding (the same is used for exported kerning pairs) while version 7.0 (2013-04-25) & above uses Unicode.
+* Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO/IEC 8859-1 (Latin-1) as the program's output encoding (the same is used for exported kerning pairs) while version 7.0 (2013-04-25) & above uses Unicode.
 * The PostScript names modified when opening fonts in version 3.0 until 4.0 are as follows: the full stop in **.notdef** is removed, **nonmarkingreturn** is changed to **CR** and **exclamdown** is changed to **exclamationdown**.
 * The installer was mirrored in **fontcreator.com** up to version 6.1.